The Plug & Play Grid-tied Kit is similar to any other appliance that plugs into a standard 120Vac outlet.

 The Plug-n-Play Grid-Tied unit is perfectly safe when unplugged from the dedicated outlet.
 The unit is designed to immediately shut down when unplugged.

-How much energy it will produce
+How much energy will it produce?

 The Plug-n-Play GT unit, when installed in an ideal shade-free area, will produce an average of 1.2 kWh’s a day, or 438 kWh’s per year.
 This is enough energy to offset a large capacity refrigerator or a 100-Watt light bulb left on 12 hours per day.